iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + `ProofOfWork` interface (to calculate and fill the nonce)
 + `Sponge` interface (to calculate bundle and transaction hashes)
 + `Constants`: There are global constant which need to be defined and set externally; example: `IOTA_SUPPLY`

+## Other, less specified blockers

+This RFC is intended to be self contained and thus does not rely on the existence of any traits or types defined outside of this proposal.
+There are however a few aspects of this proposal that would benefit from additional interface definitions to make its types easier and more idiomatic to use, or in order to make it more typesafe.
+We list these here:

++ `Transaction` and its fields are heavily tied to the message format of `iri v1.8.1`, the fixed nature of its fields and the representation of each of its fields as `one byte per trit` is the obvious choice.
+However, equipping the field types with more semantics, for example implementing it in terms of a `BinaryCodedTernary` trait might be useful to enforce invariants.
++ Serialization (and deserialization) of transactions and bundles and its builders is done by concatenating the bytes of all its fields.
+It might be useful in the future to define traits to allow external code to take a transaction and serialize it.